Getting Started With Therapy

 Do you offer teletherapy?

 Yes, Dr. Mazzei offers confidential and convenient teletherapy for online counseling services.
 Certain services, such as biofeedback, must be performed in the office, but most other counseling services can be provided through an online platform.
 Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), EMDR and hypnosis are easily conducted with online counseling.
 Dr. Mazzei utilizes HIPAA-compliant software so that all your information is secure.
-Sessions are conducted on either Doxy.me or Google Meets.
+Sessions are conducted on Google Meets.
 Additionally, she can electronically share with you with any worksheets and documents to facilitate therapy.
 You may use teletherapy for some sessions and come into the office as well.
 Most states require that a psychologist is licensed in the state in which the patient resides.
-Dr. Mazzei holds licenses in Arizona and Illinois and can see you for online therapy if you live in one of these states.
+Dr. Mazzei is able to see patients located in Arizona, Illinois and Nevada.
 Many insurance plans now provide coverage for telepsychology.

 How much will therapy cost?